 Jonah Washington's corpse is stored here, exactly as it was found crumpled inside a disused ATM kiosk downtown.
 He has no identification.
-But the body can provide useful clues.

 An Agent with INT 12 or better recognizes the body's state of undress as suspicious.
 Washington wore mittens but no coat, and an athletic shirt and jeans not worthy of cold weather.
 One shoe is missing.
 It appears he ran into the frigid night midway through getting undressed, which is what initially tipped off Deputy Filagree.